 I have confidence that you can find something to be grateful for, like a hot cup of coffee, a happy memory, a song you like, your dog, your cat, green bean casserole – you get the picture.
 Even if you don’t want to make a habit of this whole gratitude thing, just give it a try through Thanksgiving.
 Because let’s be honest, you don’t want to be caught off guard when some yahoo suggests everyone share one thing they are grateful for at your Thanksgiving dinner.

-- If you don’t already follow us on Facebook or Instagram, now might be a good time to start.
+If you don’t already follow us on Facebook or Instagram, now might be a good time to start.
 We will be sharing our older holiday support articles on social media and fostering conversation around grief during the holidays.
 Also, subscribe.